aegis-icons/aegis-icons/CONTRIBUTING.md

   - Also when service has officially discontinued 3rd party 2FA support (only supporting legacy users) and no known workaround for new users.
 - Platforms having massive hate speech group following and poor moderation (a.k.a.
 "Alt-tech").
   - *Examples (not limited to):* [most of the platforms listed here](https://en.wikipedia.org/wiki/Alt-tech#Platforms).
-- Obvious scams or other suspiciously shady apps / sites.
+- Obvious scams or other shady apps / sites.
 - Apps / sites focusing on **highly** immoral and illegal activity / material.
   - *Examples (not limited to):* black hat hacking, malware, malvertising, money laundering, illegal sexual material / services, harassment / cyberbullying etc.
 - :information_source: **Only for icon submissions:** submitting unmodified SVGs / [raster images](https://simple.wikipedia.org/wiki/Raster_graphics) from the web.